Code Of Princess Review

 Having been a huge fan of their previous critical success, this game just doesn’t strike the same chords with me at all.

 I won’t bore you with the story, as it is very run of the mill stuff.
-Although the game shines in combat, and this can be played online which adds some weight to the shallow single player experience.
+Although the game shines in combat, and this can be played online which adds some weight to the shallow single-player experience.

 In recent years the return of the side-scrolling fighter has mostly been signalled by remakes or re-imaginings, such as the brilliant Double Dragon Neon.
-But with Code of Princess, the creators have just kept to what they are comfortable with and not pushed any new ideas onto the genre.
+But with Code of Princess, the creators have just kept to what they are comfortable with and not pushed any new ideas into the genre.

 One day I hope the genre can return with new ideas to reclaim gamer’s hearts, and wallets, but Code of Princess is not the game to bring the genre back.